Plastifique Biofarm

 Collaboration with dr. Anastasiya Kanatieva and Ilya Fedotov-Fedorov

-The idea of this collaborative project was a result of artists and scientists communication.
-The project represents futuristic conception of bio- farm where ants can live in symbiosis with bacteria and recycle plastic.
-The movements of ants was transposed into the interactive sound installation.
+The concept for this collaborative project emerged from discussions between artists and scientists.
+It presents a futuristic vision of a bio-farm where ants live in symbiosis with bacteria to recycle plastic.
+The movements of the ants were transposed into an interactive sound installation.

 Technology:

-4) Fatty acids as a by-product of the activity of various bacteria.
+4. Fatty acids as a by-product of bacterial activity.

-5) The technology of esterification of fatty acids into methyl esters - currently, biodiesel is industrially produced by transesterification of vegetable oils (by the chemical nature of these triglycerides of fatty acids) and animal fats.
+5. The industrial technology of esterification of fatty acids into methyl esters; biodiesel is currently produced by transesterification of vegetable oils (comprising triglycerides of fatty acids) and animal fats.

-6) The existence of semipermeable membranes, which allow only one substance or group of substances to pass through, with certain properties, and only in one direction.
+6. The existence of semipermeable membranes that allow selective substances to pass through in one direction.

-7) Nodule bacteria and their unique ability to bind atmospheric nitrogen and convert it into organic nitrogen-containing compounds.
+7. Nodule bacteria’s unique ability to bind atmospheric nitrogen and convert it into organic nitrogen compounds.